igmmgi/EegFun.jl/docs/src/demos/ica.md

 This demo demonstrates the complete ICA workflow for decomposing EEG into independent components, identifying artifacts, and removing them.

-This demo demonstrates the complete ICA workflow for decomposing EEG into independent components, identifying artifacts, and removing them.

 ### What is ICA?

 Independent Component Analysis (ICA) is a blind source separation technique that decomposes multi-channel EEG into maximally independent sources: